 Configuration Control Plan:

 This is another term for version control, an element of proposal infrastructure.
-Configuration Control is established by the Proposal Manager or Coordinator with consultation from the Production Manager.
+The Proposal Manager or Coordinator establishes Configuration Control with consultation from the Production Manager.
 It identifies each proposal component and uses a computer program to track and record all activity within the proposal documents and files.